MARTIMM/gnome-gtk3/README.md

   * Not all documentation is written.
   * Not all classes and/or methods are supplied.

-A screenshot of the example ![this screenshot][screenshot 1].
+A screenshot of the example ![-this screenshot-][screenshot 1].
 The code can be found at `examples/01-hello-world.pl6`.
 ```
 use v6;